Colombia

 Semantic Report

 The semantic report is the tool for identifying, designating, and classifying medical devices and IVDs.
-This will be enhancing traceability and information exchange among stakeholders involved in product commercialization, it also contributes to improve regulatory compliance and market surveillance.
+This will be enhancing traceability and information exchange among stakeholders involved in product commercialization; it also contributes to improving regulatory compliance and market surveillance.
 For this standardization Colombia has adopted the Unique Device Identifier (UDI) codes.

-• Class III medical devices and Category III IVDs: 12 months transition period (until February the 8th, 2025).
+• Class III medical devices and Category III IVDs: 12 months transition period (ended February 8, 2025).

-• Class IIb medical devices and Category II IVDs: 18 months transition period (until August the 8th, 2025).
+• Class IIb medical devices and Category II IVDs: 18 months transition period (ended August 8, 2025).

-• Class IIa and I medical devices and Category I IVDs: 24 months transition period (until February the 8th, 2026).
+• Class IIa and I medical devices and Category I IVDs: 24 months transition period (ended February 8, 2026).

 Key stakeholders